Efficient Autoregressive Inference for Transformer Probabilistic Models: Efficient Autoregressive Inference

-where $\r_\mathcal{B}$ is the buffer encoder implemented with MHSA with causal masking, $\mathbf{b}_{1:k}$ the first $k$ encoded data points in the buffer, and $\mathbf{b}_{1:0} = \emptyset$.
+where $\r_{\mathcal{B}}$ is the buffer encoder, implemented via causal MHSA among buffer tokens and cross-attention to the cached context at each layer; $\mathbf{b}_{1:k}$ denotes the first $k$ encoded buffer representations; and $\mathbf{b}_{1:0} = \emptyset$.
 Crucially, $\r_{\mathcal{C}}(\mathcal{C})$ is computed once and cached.
-The target decoder $\r_{\text{tgt}}$ performs a single cross-attention over the concatenated keys/values from both the cached context and the visible buffer prefix ($[\r_\mathcal{C}(\mathcal{C}), \mathbf{b}_{1:k-1}]$), then passes the result through a distribution head (e.g., an MLP parameterizing a mixture of Gaussians) to generate predictions.\footnote{Throughout this paper, $K$ denotes the total number of targets to be predicted autoregressively.
-The buffer stores up to $K-1$ previously generated predictions, enabling the model to condition on these when predicting the $k$-th target.
-Thus, when we refer to ``buffer size $K=16$'', the buffer contains at most 15 elements, allowing for 16 total predictions.
-Setting $K=1$ corresponds to standard AR inference without buffering (empty buffer).}
+The target decoder $\r_{\text{tgt}}$ cross-attends to the concatenated keys/values from the cached context and the visible buffer prefix, then passes the result through a distribution head (e.g., an MLP parameterizing a mixture of Gaussians).\footnote{\arxiv{$K$ denotes the total number of AR targets; the buffer stores up to $K{-}1$ previous predictions.
+Thus, ``buffer size $K{=}16$'' means at most 15 buffered elements and 16 total predictions. $K{=}1$ corresponds to standard AR inference (empty buffer).}} When the buffer is empty, \cref{eq:buffer} reduces to the standard diagonal prediction map~(\cref{eq:prelim_diag_map}).

-To couple one‑time set‑based encoding with sequential dependence, the attention must satisfy four requirements: \textbf{(R1)} the \emph{context is immutable}: encoded once with self‑attention and cached as read‑only; \textbf{(R2)} the \emph{buffer is strictly causal}: token $j$ may attend only to $<\!j$; \textbf{(R3)} \emph{information flows out of the context but never back}: no edges write into $\mathcal{C}$; and \textbf{(R4)} each \emph{target} attends to the cached context and the \emph{visible buffer prefix} to capture dependencies among previous predictions.
+To couple one-time set-based encoding with sequential dependence, the attention must satisfy four requirements: \textbf{(R1)} the \emph{context is immutable}: encoded once and cached as read-only; \textbf{(R2)} the \emph{buffer is strictly causal}: buffer token $j$ may attend only to the cached context and positions $<\!j$; \textbf{(R3)} \emph{information flows out of the context but never back}: no edges write into $\mathcal{C}$; and \textbf{(R4)} each \emph{target} attends to the cached context and \emph{visible buffer prefix}; targets do not attend to one another.